 Work Connect is a free programme to help international students and skilled migrants prepare for the New Zealand job market.
 The programme is available in Auckland, Hamilton, Wellington and Christchurch.
 Participants value the support Work Connect offers, and are often successful in securing work.

 “Our Work Connect coaches help bridge the gap between the skills clients have and the way they present themselves to employers.
-Clients often need guidance in applying for jobs that match their skills,” says Navazesh Smith, Senior Advisor for Migrant Futures.
+Clients often need guidance in applying for jobs that match their skills,” says Navazesh Smith, of Migrant Futures.

 “We support our clients throughout the job search process by teaching them how to make a good impression and build their employability skills.
 Employers can then feel confident they have found the right fit for their company.